Mert-Guenduez/learnityourself/Documentation/Testplan.md

 #### 5.1.3 Integration Testing (API Testing)

 Api Testing is part of integration testing.
 Integration tests test multiple modules of an application together.
 The main goal of Api testing is to ensure, that the provided Apis of the Backend behave as expected.
+These tests will be included in the UI Testing

 |                       | Description                                                          |
 |-----------------------|----------------------------------------------------------------------|